-Robert L. Cosinuke has served as our Senior Vice President and Chief Marketing Officer since December 2007.
-Mr. Cosinuke was a co-founder of Digitas, LLC in 1991.
+Rob Cosinuke has served as our Senior Vice President and Chief Marketing Officer since December 2007.
+Mr. Cosinuke was a cofounder of Digitas, LLC in 1991.
 Digitas is a leading interactive and database marketing advertising agency and was acquired by Publicis Group SA in February of 2007.
 From 1991 to 2006, Mr. Cosinuke was employed by Digitas, most recently as President of Digitas, Boston.
 He also served as President of Global Capabilities, Digitas.
 Mr. Cosinuke has a Bachelor of Arts from Haverford College and an M.B.A. from Harvard Business School.

-Derek Hedges has served as our Senior Vice President of Business Development and Product Strategy since January 2010.
-He served as our Vice President of Enterprise Sales from January 2009 to January 2010, Regional Vice President of Sales from May 2007 to January 2009, Vice President of Channel Development from January 2007 to May 2007, and Director of Channel Development from January 2005 to January 2007.
-Prior to joining the Company, Mr. Hedges was the Vice President of Product Management for McKesson Corporation.
+Derek Hedges has served as our Vice President of Business Development since March 2012.
+He served as our Senior Vice President of Business Development and Product Strategy from January 2010 until July 2011 when he went on a medical leave of absence.
+He has also held several other roles at athenahealth, including Vice President of Enterprise Sales from January 2009 to January 2010, Regional Vice President of Sales from May 2007 to January 2009, Vice President of Channel Development from January 2007 to May 2007, and Director of Channel Development from January 2005 to January 2007.
+Prior to joining us, Mr. Hedges was the Vice President of Product Management for McKesson Corporation.
 Mr. Hedges obtained a Bachelor of Arts from Boston College and an M.B.A. from the University of Michigan.

 Stephen N. Kahane, M.D., M.S. has served as President of our Enterprise Services Group since February 2011.
 Dr. Kahane's career spans more than 30 years across companies that have delivered health care IT and automation solutions for physician practices, hospitals, and integrated delivery networks.
-Prior to joining the Company, Dr. Kahane was Chief Executive Officer of AMICAS, Inc., an image and information management solutions company.
-Dr. Kahane's experience also includes roles as Chief Executive Officer of VitalWorks, Chief Executive Officer of Datamedic, and Medical Director and System Development Director of Information at Johns Hopkins Medical Institution.
-Dr. Kahane holds an M.S. in Computer Science from Johns Hopkins and an M.D. from Emory University.
+Prior to joining us, Dr. Kahane was CEO of AMICAS, Inc., an image and information management solutions company.
+Dr. Kahane's experience also includes roles as CEO of VitalWorks, CEO of Datamedic, and Medical Director and System Development Director of Information at Johns Hopkins Medical Institution.
+Dr. Kahane holds an M.S. in Computer Science from Johns Hopkins University and an M.D. from Emory University.
+Daniel H. Orenstein has served as our Senior Vice President, General Counsel, and Secretary since July 2010.
+He served as Vice President, General Counsel, and Secretary from July 2008 to July 2010, Deputy General Counsel from 2006 to June 2008, and Chief Integrity Officer from 2005 to 2006.
+Prior to joining us, he practiced in the areas of corporate, intellectual property, and health care law with law firms in Boston and Washington, D.C.
+He currently serves as Vice Chair of the Health Information and Technology Practice Group of the American Health Lawyers Association.
+Mr. Orenstein obtained a Bachelor of Arts from Columbia University and a J.D. from the Georgetown University Law Center.